Exploring the Blinking Dynamics of Eosin Y Photosensitizers for Dye-Sensitized Photocatalysis Using Single-Molecule Spectroscopy

 Additionally, blinking dynamics were investigated as a function of laser excitation power, revealing a power-dependence in the on times of individual EY molecules.
 Furthermore, preliminary studies of EY on TiO2 exhibit significant visual differences from blinking dynamics on glass.
 In future studies, the blinking dynamics and kinetics of EY on TiO2 will be explored in order to gain a more complete understanding of ET in technologically relevant conditions for the design and development of next-generation DSP solar cells.

 Lynch, Pauline, "Exploring the Blinking Dynamics of Eosin Y Photosensitizers for Dye-Sensitized Photocatalysis Using Single-Molecule Spectroscopy" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1299.